yujie-tao/personal-website/_posts/2019-09-30-touchless-ui.md

 ## Learnings
 One important learning I gained in this project was that, hand gesture, like any other modality, has its own limitation and is not universally appropriate.
 While I was developing and testing the program in a Starbucks, it was an awkward experience sitting in front of a stranger and puting hand up and down to control a computer.

 While gesture-based interaction is intuitive and native to human behavior, it is more suitable for private or semi-private settings.
+Future interaction systems need to be multi-modal and dynamic based on context environments.

 [Github Repo](https://github.com/yujie-tao/touchless-ui)